KxSystems/docs/docs/kb/optane.md

 ---
 title: Intel Optane Persistent Memory and kdb+ | Knowledge Base | Documentation for kdb+ and q
-description: Kdb+ 4.0 can exploit Optane persistent memory, a new hardware technology from Intel, in App Direct Memory mode and substantially reduce execution times.
+description: kdb+ 4.0 can exploit Optane persistent memory, a new hardware technology from Intel, in App Direct Memory mode and substantially reduce execution times.
 author: Glenn Wright
 date: January 2021
 ---